HOME |

 * Turning principles into practice ...

-OBJECTIVE LINE - wanting to create a physical way of applying the
+create a physical way of applying the principles of

 their learning).